-If you want to have your breast implants removed, your reasons are entirely personal—and there is no “wrong” reason.
+If you desire to have your breast implants removed, your reasons are entirely personal—and there is no “wrong” reason.
 For some women, this procedure is necessary to address a complication, such as capsular contracture; for others, it is simply time for a different aesthetic that fits their current body type or lifestyle.

 During breast implant removal, the implant is removed along with all, some, or none of the scar tissue (“capsule”) that naturally forms to hold your implant in place.
 Depending on your treatment goals, there are different removal options:

 Implant removal, leaving the capsule of scar tissue intact

 Partial capsulectomy, in which the implant is removed, followed by removal of a portion of the scar tissue